UPDATED November 30, 2021

 Playing Wind Instruments:

-- ASTM Level 3 masks* with a slit opening must be worn and tightly fitted instrument bell covers fashioned out of ASTM level 3 mask material or made of MERV-13 or higher filter material must be used.
+- ASTM Level 3 masks* with a slit opening must be worn and tightly fitted instrument bell covers fashioned out of ASTM level 3 mask material or made of MERV-13 or higher filter material must be used during routine rehearsals and classroom instruction.

 - Absorptive drip pads must be used by all individuals playing wind instruments indoors.